Rabies

 • How long does the vaccine last?

-Once fully vaccinated, the duration of protection is thought to be at least more than 10.
+Once fully vaccinated, the duration of protection is thought to be at least 10 years.
 For animal workers booster vaccination is recommended every two years.
 In both instances boosters are required after an at risk event.

 • What is lyssavirus?